-As the sun sets on Yom Hazikaron, a central Remembrance Torch lighting ceremony takes place at Mount Herzl cemetery where Zionist visionary Theodore Herzl, Israeli dignitaries and fallen soldiers are buried.
-During the ceremony, citizens from all walks of life light twelve torches representing the tribes of Israel.
-As the torches are set ablaze, the fallen are remembered:
+As the sun sets on Yom Hazikaron, a central Remembrance Torch Lighting takes place at Mount Herzl cemetery where Zionist visionary Theodore Herzl, Israeli dignitaries and fallen soldiers are buried.
+During the ceremony, citizens from all walks of life light twelve torches representing the Twelve Tribes of Israel.
+As the torches are set ablaze, the fallen are remembered with the following tribute:

 “We light this remembrance torch as a symbol, to honor all the heroes and heroines; the partisan groups, the ghetto fighters and the underground defenders, the innocent victims of terror attacks, and those who fought in the wars to defend the State of Israel since its establishment, in 1948.”

 That Yom Hazikaron is symbolically linked to the celebration of Yom Ha’atzmaut (Israel’s Independence Day) 24 hours later is no coincidence.
 The proximity of the two observances underscores the resolute courage of the Jewish people who now enjoy freedom rebirthed through sacrifice.

 1) My wife and I live-streamed the Yom Hazikaron ceremony at the Western Wall in Jerusalem.
 Even though the remarks from President Reuven Rivlin were in Hebrew, the Remembrance Torch Lighting ceremony was a moving tribute to Israel’s fallen soldiers and the victims of terrorism.